brainstormforce/sureforms-public/README.md

 ## Changelog ##
 ### 1.2.0 - 10th December 2024 ###
+* New: Added Zapier integration for SureForms Pro.
 * Improvement: Added support for including the Entry ID in SureTriggers' workflows, enhancing integration capabilities.
 * Improvement: Updated styling to ensure proper focus borders for the Checkbox and GDPR fields when navigating with a screen reader.
 * Fix: Resolved a conflict with the WPCode Plugin.